Paris Opéra Ballet Overview

 The school produces a significant percentage of the dancers in the Paris Opéra Ballet, making entrance to the ballet company virtually mandatory for its students.
 The mission of the separate academy is to cultivate the next generation of dancers to uphold the Paris Opéra Ballet’s prestigious legacy.

 Admission to the school is highly competitive, with a pass rate of less than 10%.
 Approximately 95% of the admitted dancers are French, reflecting the school’s deep roots in national cultural heritage.
-The intense competition ensures only the most dedicated and talented individuals join the ballet’s future.
+The intense competition ensures that only the most dedicated and talented individuals join the ballet’s future.

 Structure of the Company